 I persisted.
 “When did you ask Him to come into your life?”

 To clarify this step to Him, I asked if he remembered when he purchased his last car.
 That he could remember.
 He also remembered exactly when he got married, when he accepted airplane tickets for his last flight, and when he accepted his present job.

 When the God of the Universe takes up residence in you, it should be a memorable event!
 Jesus gives you access to God’s resources: peace, joy, hope, patience.
-Once you receive this gift, then you can put everything and everyone into His hands.
+Once you receive this gift through a repentance, then you can put everything and everyone into His hands.
 You need not be hesitating over anything.
 You can stop striving and let His peace guard your heart, mind, and body.

 It does not follow that, because you have access to strength from God, you will give Him your troubles, injustices, hatreds, hostility, conflicts, or ill will.
 You can, but you can also nurse them within your body.
 Memory of your unconfessed wrong acts helps you to have complete repentance in your life.
 Remember therefore from where you have fallen; repent and do the first works…(Rev. 2:5).

 It is important to note that the acts of the sinful nature are not beyond God’s ability to heal.
 Nor are these acts beyond the biblical counselor’s level of competency in providing help to you.
-If you want God’s help to turn north, you have access to His resources.
+If you want God’s help to turn north, you have access to His resources when repentance becomes real in your life.
 If you turn south, you put yourself in the world’s hands.